nakulsharma15/nakulsharma15/README.md

 <h3>Here are some facts about me:</h3>

 - 👩‍🎓 B.Tech. degree in Mechanical and Automation Engg.
-- 🧠 Developer born in the Pandemic (2020)
+- 🧠 Developer born in the Pandemic (2020).
-- 👩‍💻 Web dev enthusiast
+- 👩‍💻 Web dev enthusiast.
 - 🌱 Learning to build with **React**

 <h3>Find out about my professional life here:</h3>